mendix/docs/content/refguide/published-rest-operation.md

  * [Path parameters](published-rest-path-parameters), which are part of the path of the URL
  * Query parameters, which are at the end of the URL in the form of `?name1=value1&name2=value2` (when a microflow parameter is not in the path and is not object, then it's considered a query parameter)
- * A body parameter (optional), which is in the body of the request to the operation (the 'GET', 'HEAD', and 'DELETE' operations do not have a body parameter)
+ * A body parameter (optional), which is in the body of the request to the operation (the 'GET', 'HEAD', and 'DELETE' operations do not have a body parameter).
+Only body parameters parameters can have a *List* or *Object* type.

-A microflow for an operation takes all these operation parameters as input.
+A microflow for an operation takes these operation parameters as input.

-Path and query parameters can't have the *list* or *object* type.

 A microflow parameter that has the *list* or *object* type indicates a body parameter.
 You can specify an import mapping to convert the incoming JSON or XML.
 If the parameter is a file document or inherits from a file document, an import mapping is not needed.